Special Immigrant Juvenile Status (SIJS)

 It is important to know that:

 - Eligibility for SIJS requires a state court finding that the applicant meets fundamental criteria, and that being reunified with one or both parents and returning to his or her native country are not viable options.

 - We are adept at assessing such court orders and building the strongest possible cases to satisfy the standards of the United States Citizenship and Immigration Services (USCIS), the Department of Homeland Security (DHS) and other government entities involved.

 Contact Us For Focused, Current And Reliable Legal Guidance

-If you have questions about SIJS, Deferred Action or other paths to legal residency that will benefit a child, we are here to help.
-Our knowledge and experience covers U.S. immigration matters at all levels of complexity, and we strive for the most positive outcomes achievable through timely, detail-focused legal advocacy.
+If you have questions about SIJS, Deferred Action for Childhood Arrivals or other paths to legal residency that will benefit a child, we are here to help.
+Our knowledge and experience cover U.S. immigration matters at all levels of complexity, and we strive for the most positive outcomes achievable through timely, detail-focused legal advocacy.
 To consult a compassionate, experienced lawyer who will prioritize your case, call 914-683-5300 or contact us online now.